TheArchiviste/Haskell-Learning/README.md

 ## 🛠️ Projects & Exercises
 As I progress, I will be working on the following:
 - ✅ Basic Arithmetic Operations
-- ✅ Functional Data Structures
+- ✅ Functional Data Structures and Algorithms

 Happy coding! 😊